fl4p/batmon-ha/doc/Algorithms.md

 *This is feature is experimental.*

 Using a BMS without "talking" to the solar charger (via RS434, CAN bus, etc.) usually causes "unhealthy" charge cycles.
 JK, JBD and Daly BMS, they cut off the charger if a certain voltage or cell-voltage level is reached.
-This is not ideal, because voltage does hardly represent SoC and it can quickly fall after charging stops.
+This is not ideal, because voltage does hardly represent SoC and it can quickly fall after charging stops (especially with LiFePo4).
 It ends up in repeating charge on/off loop, which is believed to be bad for the battery.

 # Algorithms